 Hydrate!
 You’re going to be sweating intensely through the game.
 Make sure you’re adequately hydrated the day of your game.

 In addition to your regular training during the week, activate yourself the day of the match with some drills a few hours prior.
-Besides the warm up before the game, you need something to wake your body up.
+Besides the warm up before the game, you need something to wake your body up if you want to play at your peak performance level.
 I like to do some sprints so that my body gets a preview of what’s coming later in the day.

 Warm up before the game!
 Do some jogging on the pitch or the sidelines, stretch your hams and quads, practice some leaps of the ground.
 Starting a game without a warm up can cause injuries, so definitely do not skip this one.
 Good examples of warm up routines include: